 Financial Analysts are professionals equipped with knowledge in financial courses (Statistics, accountancy, economics etc.).
 They are trained to use accounting and stat tools like modeling, projections, regressions etc to conduct a deep analysis of any organization or project and predict the financial future on the basis of the evaluation.
 They primarily work with numbers.

 Financial analysts need a thorough knowledge of macro-economy, they also need to crunch the data to understand and dissect the company’s financial numbers.
 For maintaining a good knowledge base, they have to invest time in reading financial papers, books, news, blogs etc. A Financial analyst with a strong fundamental base and understanding of trends in the current financial environment is a blessing to any organization.
 Financial Analysts are proficient in excel modeling, constructing business plans, calculating present values of future cash flows etc.

 Creating business plans is a very dynamic process which involves calculating business and financial risk, ratio analysis and growth patterns on the basis of sale projections of future and scrutinizing past outcomes.

 Having a Financial Analyst is a must these days, as business evolution needs that you are crunching your numbers regularly.
 Financial analysis is not only about financial reporting.
-The analyst will also focus on financial analytics and take a 360-degree view of the business based on actual data.
+The analyst will also focus on financial analytics and take a 360-degree view of the business based on actual data and support you.
 The Financial Analyst will help you answer questions like: